mrphil007/fitbit-to-sqlite/README.md

 Request your Fitbit data from the `Export Your Account Archive`  section from this page https://www.fitbit.com/settings/data/export - wait for the email and download the zip file.

-This tool only supports a subset of the available options.
+This tool only supports a subset of the available data sources.
 More will be added over time.

 ## Resting Heart Rate